35percent/11tystarter/src/posts/aylesham-centre-decision-the-backlash.md

 The first of these was that Berkeley’s assessment that the scheme’s profit would be £67m short of their target seemed to be at odds with their assertion, made at the July planning meeting, that the scheme was deliverable.

-ACA add that small changes to viability inputs on such a large scheme can transform outcomes; ACCA suggest that these, taken with Berkeley's evident eagerness to proceed, could at least mean the scheme was viable.
+ACA add that small changes to viability inputs on such a large scheme can transform outcomes; ACA suggest that these, taken with Berkeley's evident eagerness to proceed, could at least mean the scheme was viable.

 The second factor is that the assessment generates a higher return for the landowner than normally permitted by viability guidance, once the value of the new Morrisons store is taken into account.
 ACA believe that the options for reducing this critical cost, including its expensive basement parking, had not been fully explored.